neondatabase/neon/docs/rfcs/027-crash-consistent-layer-map-through-index-part.md

 1. Remove support for `remote_storage=None`, because we now rely on the existence of an index part.

-    - The nasty part here is to fix all the tests that fiddle with the loca timeline directory.
+    - The nasty part here is to fix all the tests that fiddle with the local timeline directory.
       Possibly they are just irrelevant with this change, but, each case will require inspection.

 2. Implement the design above.